jRob2k/respawn/README.md

 ~~~~~~~~~~~~~~~These are my config files.
 There are many like them, but these are mine~~~~~~~~~~~
 ```
 # Overview
 This repo is how I manage my config files and basic packages on the *nix systems I use.
-You're welcome future me!
+You're welcome, future me!

 # Bootstrap
 This script will install some packages and config files and setcha up to run `respawn`.